Haloa at Hoopili

 No analysis available

-Remarks explicitly reference an assumable VA loan for qualified veterans, which indicates VA financing is accepted for this unit/building.
-High confidence because the phrase directly references VA financing.
+Remarks explicitly reference an assumable VA loan for qualified veterans, indicating the building/unit accepts VA financing.
+High confidence based on the explicit mention.

 The remarks focus on unit features, parking, and community amenities, but do not describe the scope of HOA insurance coverage.
 Without explicit statements that the HOA provides full or walls-in insurance, this is assumed not to be fully insured.
 There is no textual evidence to support a positive value.